 source .venv/bin/activate

-uv yet, give it a shot.
-It is a Rust-based Python package manager that installs dependencies 10-100x faster than pip.
-It is quickly becoming the standard tool for Python project management.
+uv should consider trying it.
+It is a Rust-based Python package manager that installs dependencies 10–100x faster than pip and is rapidly becoming the standard tool for Python project management.

 Install FastAPI and Uvicorn